Tummy Tuck Surgery (Abdominoplasty)

-One or more of the following may indicate you are a good candidate for a tummy tuck;
+At the ECAPS Center, we want the best for each and every one of our patients.
+One or more of the following may indicate you are a good candidate for an abdominoplasty procedure:

-Weight: It is important that you complete your weight loss prior to surgery, otherwise the problems may reappear.
-Afterward, it will be essential to maintain your weight.
-Gaining significant weight after surgery is extremely damaging to your skin, causing stretch marks and potentially worsening scars.
+It is important that you complete your weight loss prior to surgery, otherwise the problems may reappear.
+Gaining weight after your surgery may worsen scars or bring back the issues you were dealing with prior.

-Pregnancy: It is also important to inform Dr. Loghmanee or Dr. Cerio if you are considering having children in the future.
-Pregnancy can cause unpredictable body changes and can affect the long-term results of your surgery.
+It is in your best interest to inform the ECAPS staff if you are considering having children in the future.
+Pregnancy can cause unpredictable body changes and can affect the long-term results of your abdominoplasty procedure.